 That was a long summary.
-There’s tons of good stuff in the book, and since it mostly draws on Keith’s personal experience, it reads sort of like a biography, which makes the ideas from the book stick really well.
+There’s tons of good stuff in Never Eat Alone, and since it mostly draws on Keith’s personal experience, it reads sort of like a biography, which makes the ideas from the book stick really well.
 Feels very much like a modern version of How To Win Friends & Influence People, and that’s a huge compliment!

 What else can you learn from the blinks?

 - The two tricks that make building a network something anyone can do